Spice Girls Will Not Reunited At The Royal Wedding

 — New York Social Media News (@Social_Media_ca) May 16, 2018

-But US Weekly is standing firm by saying that all of the Spice Girls were invited to the royal wedding.
+Us Weekly is standing firm by saying that all of the Spice Girls were invited to the royal wedding.
 The rumor started in February when Mel B ignited the rumor mill by teasing that the ladies might even sing at Meghan and Harry’s reception.
 But soon after, Mel C said that the Spice Girls wouldn’t be performing, but she didn’t deny that she was attending.

-Other celebs will be in attendance, including much of the cast of Markle’s show, Suits, and Markle’s friend Priyanka Chopra.
+Other celebs will be in attendance, including much of the cast of Markle’s show, Suits, and Markle’s friend, Priyanka Chopra.

 Revista afirma que retorno das Spice Girls, acontecerá em breve. https://t.co/CXywozK3ic pic.twitter.com/gGODHfNAsn